-Please vent to God
+Please vent to God, not to people

 Venting and articulating our inner frustrations and hurts helps release our emotional pains.
 Our bodies need a way to let our negative emotions out and not suppress them.
 There are, however, godly and ungodly ways to “let off steam“.
 It may surprise us to know that the healthy way to vent is to take all our grievances directly to God, and not to other people.
 Venting to other people often blinds us to the work that God is doing in our lives.
 Venting to God however, allows Him to minister to us directly.

 Venting is different from seeking wise counsel from others or assistance against abuse.
 Unhealthy venting involves voicing our judgments and grievances towards other people, simply so we feel better.
 Seeking wise counsel focuses on how we can address real or perceived injustices in godly ways, so we represent Jesus Christ better.
 Some cases of severe abuse should be brought to the relevant authorities, and not just our family or friends.

 King David, who was “a man after God’s own heart”, wrote many psalms of heart-wrenching protest and lament about his circumstances and his enemies.
 In Psalm 142, David said that he “pours out his complaints to God and tells Him his troubles.”
 At first glance, David’s vents can appear to be disrespectful outbursts towards his Heavenly Father, yet God never stopped David from expressing himself.

 Acts 13:22 ESV And when he had removed him, he raised up David to be their king, of whom he testified and said, ‘I have found in David the son of Jesse a man after my heart, who will do all my will.’

 Psalm 142:1-2 ESV With my voice I cry out to the LORD; with my voice I plead for mercy to the LORD.
 I pour out my complaint before him; I tell my trouble before him.